 A general-purpose handsaw is one of the first tools in most toolboxes.
 The saw can handle cutting across the grain (cross-cutting) and along the grain (rip cutting).
 They’re around 500mm long but you can buy smaller saws that do the same job but fit into a toolbox for easy storage.
 The handles on most saws are moulded at 90 and 45 degree angles to the blade so you can use them as a square for quick marking of angled crosscuts.

 A tenon saw is a short fine-toothed saw use for fine cutting and making joins in timber.
 The square end and stiffened rib along the blade keep it rigid for accurate cutting.

-The D-shaped frame and flexible narrow blade, allows you to cut tight curves through timber.
+The D-shaped frame and flexible narrow blade, allow you to cut tight curves through timber.
 It is used for fine detail work and cutting one side of a scribed join where skirting boards meet at an internal corner.

 A dovetail saw is used for creating fine joints – like the dovetail after which it is named!
 It has a thinner blade than a tenon saw and more teeth for a finer cut.

 Hand planes are used to smooth timber prior to the finer finish of sanding.
 The fine-tuning and sharp blade allows you to take thin shavings off timber with much more accuracy than a power plane.
 A bench plane is used for initial smoothing of rough timber and should be followed with a smoothing plane.

 Chisels are used for scoring and removing timber for rebates and smoothing in tight areas where a plane is impractical.
 They are struck with a mallet when removing timber and by hand for smoothing.
 Common uses for the DIYer are smoothing notches in posts and creating rebates in doors for hinges and handles.